calewis/ClusterableExample/README.md

-Where something like the group_by_charge function will first create groups of atoms that have the same charge and will then kmeans cluster those groups in how ever many clusters were specified.
+Where something like the group_by_charge function will first create groups of atoms that have the same charge and will then kmeans cluster those groups in to how ever many clusters were specified.

 I am sure that this example needs some work after all I made it from scratch over the weekend, but hopefully this gives you some idea of the features of C++